laurakressin/PythonProjects/DataWrangling/data-wrangling-master/README.md

+### Book errors

+Ch.
+4: page 84
+- for loop says count should be less than one, but if statement i >= 14.
+This does not allow the if statement to run, so it returns the original data value: {}

 ## Data Wrangling with Python

 Welcome to the code repository for [Data Wrangling with Python](http://shop.oreilly.com/product/0636920032861.do)!
 We hope you find the code and data here useful.
 If you have any questions reach out to @kjam or @JackieKazil on Twitter or GitHub.